taurushq-io/smart-wallet-7702/README.md

 ) external onlyEntryPoint returns (uint256 validationData)
 ```

 Validates the UserOperation signature.
 Returns `0` on success, `1` on signature failure (to support simulation).
-The signature should be a raw ECDSA signature (`abi.encodePacked(r, s, v)`) — no wrapper struct.
+The signature should be a raw ECDSA signature (`abi.encodePacked(r, s, v)`), with no wrapper struct.
 If `missingAccountFunds > 0` (no paymaster), the account pays the required prefund to the EntryPoint from its ETH balance.

 ### execute